Marcin-Charzynski/financial-analysis-of-a-fictitious-company/index.md

 ## 💼 Financial Data Portfolio

-Welcome!
-I'm Marcin — a data analyst focused on delivering insights from financial and operational datasets through automation, visualization, and reporting.

 Explore selected projects where I applied tools like **Excel VBA**, **SQL**, **Power BI**, and **Python/Jupyter** to streamline workflows, build dashboards, and support financial decisions.

 ---